 SRP recognizes that ongoing interaction with a variety of stakeholders promotes research relevance and leverages crucial resources to ensure that research dollars are used efficiently.
-Because of the diversity of research in the program, SRP collaborations span from biomedical and human health agencies and programs to environmental science and engineering agencies (Figure 3).
+Because of the broad scope of research disciplines within the program, SRP collaborations span from biomedical and human health agencies and programs to environmental science and engineering agencies (Figure 3).

-Figure 3: As part of NIEHS within the National Institutes of Health, SRP facilitates partnerships with diverse stakeholder groups in that span and intersect environmental science, engineering, and public health.
+Figure 3: As part of NIEHS within the National Institutes of Health, SRP facilitates partnerships with a wide range of stakeholder groups that span and intersect environmental science, engineering, and public health.